narengan/cis/managing-for-reliability.md

 # Managing your CIS deployment for optimal reliability

-To achieve optimal reliability for your IBM Cloud CIS deployment, set up a helpful DNS configuration and you can set up Global Load Balancers.
+To achieve optimal reliability for your IBM Cloud CIS deployment, you can set up a helpful DNS configuration and you can set up Global Load Balancers.
 For additional reliability, you can use our Page Rules to be sure that your web content will be delivered to your customers, even if your origin server or the cache has a problem.
 This document gives details about some best practices for making your CIS deployment optimally reliable.

 Generally, our recommended best practices are these: